canonical/ubuntu-pro-client/docs/explanations/how_to_interpret_output_of_fix_plan_api.md

 We can see that there is a distinction between the **target** USN and the **related** USNs.
 To better understand that distinction, please refer to [our explanation of CVEs and USNs](cves_and_usns_explained.md).

+Finally, for USNs, we don't have the `NoOpLivepatchFixData` option, since they should only occur for CVEs.